This Ghost Stories board game review was made after playing the game over 20 times, with multiple games played at each player count.

 Ghost Stories Links

-Thanks for taking the time to read our Ghost Stories review!
+Thanks for taking the time to read our Ghost Stories board game review!